SINTEFMedtek/CustusX/source/plugins/org.custusx.registration.method.landmark/doc/org_custusx_registration_method_fast_landmark_image_to_patient.md

 Image Landmark(s) {#org_custusx_registration_method_fast_landmark_image_to_patient_image_landmarks}
 -----------------------------------------------------------

-Select landmarks in the data set that you want to use for performing fast registration.
+Sample at least one landmark in the data set (Either add a new or resample an existing landmark).

-The landmarks are used for the translation part of the registration.
+The landmark(s) are used for the translation part of the registration.
-Click in the dataset and push the add or resample button.

-*Only one landmark is required for fast registration.*

 \addindex org_custusx_registration_method_fast_landmark_image_to_patient_patient_landmarks_widget